 Termites can seriously damage the structure of a house or building.
-Years ago, it was considered sufficient to have only a termite inspection performed before purchasing real estate.
-If there was no evidence of an active termite infestation, it was assumed that the building had no termite damage or structural damage.
+Many years ago, it was considered sufficient to have only a termite inspection performed before purchasing real estate.
+If there was no evidence of an active termite infestation, it was assumed that the home or building had no termite damage or structural damage.
 In some cases, there was serious termite damage to the structure of the home or building that was not found until after the purchase.

 In addition to the pre-purchase inspection performed by an Engineer, have a termite inspection performed by a qualified termite control specialist.
-This specialist can recommend treatment options to control an existing termite infestation.
-A qualified termite control specialist can also recommend control options to help prevent future termite infestations.
-Check the National Pest Management Association web site for more information on termite inspection and control options.
-Click here for photographs of Termites.
+The termite control specialist can recommend treatment options to control an existing termite infestation.
+A qualified termite control specialist can also recommend options to help prevent future termite infestations.

-A qualified termite control specialist cannot assess the structural impact of termite damage.
+A termite control specialist cannot assess the structural impact of termite damage.
 You need a Licensed Professional Engineer to assess the structural impact of any termite damage.
-The Engineer will evaluate the structural impact of any accessible and observable termite damage in the home or building.
-If repairs are needed, the expense analysis in the engineering report can help you understand the expenses and negotiate the purchase price.
+The Licensed Professional Engineer evaluates the structural impact of any accessible termite damage in the home or building.
+If repairs are needed, Heimer Engineering's expense analysis in the engineering report can help you understand the expenses.

-Termite control specialists and Engineers look differently at termite evidence.
-Engineers look for the impact of the termites and termite damage, particularly if the damage is structural.
-A termite control specialist is looking at the need for treatment.
+Termite control specialists and Licensed Professional Engineers check differently for termite evidence.
+Licensed Professional Engineers look for the impact of the termites and termite damage, particularly if the damage is structural.
+A termite control specialist is looking at the need for termite control measures.

-For these reasons, it is strongly recommend that you have the house checked for termites by both a Licensed Professional Engineer and a termite control specialist.
-This maximizes your chances of finding any termite activity and related structural damage.
+For these reasons, it is strongly recommend that you have the house or building checked for termites by both a Licensed Professional Engineer and a termite control specialist.
+This maximizes your chances of finding termite activity and structural damage.
 You should also obtain a warranty against future termite activity from the termite control specialist.

 Termites Feed on Wood